the-teachingRSE-project/competencies/survey.md

 of RSE related skills and infrastructure can be further facilitated by putting them under version control.
 For example, core lessons from the Carpentries and CodeRefinery are stored on GitHub, and any change is automatically mirrored to their websites.
-The organizations and initiatives listed below provide support for teaching activities conducted by RSEs but are also helpful to fill gaps in the capabilities of professional RSEs.
+The organisations and initiatives listed below provide support for teaching activities conducted by RSEs but are also helpful to fill gaps in the capabilities of professional RSEs.

 #### The Carpentries